-This course will provide students with introductory experiences on the keyboard.
+2.5 credits/every other day This course will provide students with introductory experiences on the keyboard.
 Taught in the Music Technology Lab, each student will have opportunities to develop performance techniques necessary to perform simple songs on our KORG keyboards.
 No prior piano/keyboard skills are needed for this course.
 Students will gain a working knowledge of selected scales, chord progressions, music reading skills, and expressive characteristics appropriate to the keyboard.
 Students will also explore the evolution of the keyboard to its current technology, and will learn about famous pianists and composers.
 The students will increase their global awareness through the study of music from other nations and cultures resulting in a mutual respect for diverse societies and customs.
 Through the duration of the course, the students will develop skills in critical thinking, communication skills, collaboration, creativity and innovation, and contextual learning; and life skills in accountability, adaptability, personal responsibility, personal productivity, people skills, and self-direction.
-This course is for grade 9-12 students.
+This course is for grades 9-12.
 Students who have successfully completed Piano 1 may register for Piano 2.